Roadmap

 • ? operator and Result-based error handling

-• Built-in capabilities: Stdio, Fs, Net, Env, Clock, Random, Unsafe
+• Built-in capabilities: Stdio, Fs, Net, Env, Clock, Random, Db, Proc, Unsafe

 • User-defined capabilities (capability X + impl X for Y)